-Here’s everything you need to know about how to start a blog.
+Here’s everything you need to know about how to start a blog in 2021.

 There are so many different things to think about when starting a blog, and so many different blogging platforms you can use.